wlieurance/ssurgo-combine/README.md

 See the help documentation provided via --help option for more info.
 This will create a local database in the script directory called SSURGO.sqlite and import any SSURGOs found within the scan path.

+# Custom Additions #
+There are a number of custom SQL views added to provide quick access to certain types of data within the database (e.g. dominant component, surface texture, etc.)  For a look at what each does, there is a brief comment for each located in the create_views.py file.

+Additionally, the database is automatically populated with a polygon feature called 'ecopolygon', which is a calculated feature that shows the dominant ecological sites for the imported data and the area of the final polygon they make up.

-Additionally for those users wanting custom ecological site groupings in their database, the following command can be run:
+Furthermore, for those users wanting custom ecological site groupings in their database, the following command can be run:

 python create_ecogroups.py "/path/to/db.sqlite" "/path/to/csvfile.csv"

 Run the above with the --help option for more information on the command's specific functionality.
+This will create a similar feature to 'ecopolygon' called 'ecogrouppolygon' showing the dominant ecological groups in the imported data and their final percentage of the resulting polygon.
+An example csv file containing example ecological groups has been provided.
+Please note that this format needs to be adhered to strictly or the import will fail.
+All fields can be filled with blank strings (i.e. '') with the exception of the ecoid and ecogroup fields, which are required.
+Mainly, it is necessary to make sure one is using a stripped version of the ecosite name (e.g. 027XY001NV) so as to match the 'coecoclassid_std' field from the coecoclass_mudominant view.